seasons recommended for visiting

 to the equator, is characterized by

-tropical climate and is blessed with
+tropical climate country and it is

-There are two Monsoons in Sri Lanka:
+There are two Monsoons in Sri Lanka.

-between May and August, when the western
+Between May and August in the western

 and southern parts are under the

 From October to January the Northern and

 September.
 It means that at any given